The-Magic-Mainframe/nick/md/friends.md

 # friends
+Remember when people used to maintain top 10 friends lists on tools like MySpace and MyYearbook.com?

+Those were the days!

+## Top 11
 This list is in no particular order.
 That's why I used an ordered list instead of an unordered list.